JetBrains-Research/paddle/README.md

 - `url`: a URL of the PyPI repository.
 - `uploadUrl` (*optional*): a URL of the PyPI repository to be used by `twine` later for publishing packages with the `publish` Paddle task.
+- `default` (*optional*): if True, this disables the default PyPI repo, and makes this particular private repository the default fallback source when looking up for a package.
+The flag is set to `False` by default.
 - `secondary` (*optional*): by default, any custom repository from the `repositories` section will have precedence over PyPI.
-If you still want PyPI to be your primary source for your packages, you can set this flag for your custom repositories to `True`.
+If you still want PyPI to be your primary source for your packages, you can set this flag for your custom repositories to `True` (`False` by default).
-- `default` (*optional*): if True, this disables the default PyPI repo, and makes this particular private repository the default fallback source when looking up for a package.

 **Note:** the repository list is configured for the current Paddle project only.
 If you have a multi-project Paddle build with nested projects, you should either specify the repositories in